myDevicesIoT/cayenne-docs/docs/CAYENNEAPI.md

 After adding a Gateway device, we can then add sensors and actuators that will communicate with the gateway.
 Let's activate the sensor and actuator example devices that we previously provisioned.
 After selecting to add a Device, the user is asked for device information needed to activate the sensor or actuator.
 After entering in the information, the Cayenne API can be used to activate the device.

-*NOTE: Notice how the user is asked for the __Device ID__ during the activation process.
+*NOTE: Notice how the user is asked for the __ID__ during the activation process.
 This ID is the __Hardware ID__ generated earlier during the device provisioning step.*

 <p style="text-align:center"><br/><img src="https://s3.amazonaws.com/cloudfront-mydevices-wordpress/wp-content/uploads/20170524084522/Restaurant-iPhone_AddSensor-1-2.png" width="346" height="615" alt="Sample App Add Sensor screen"><br/><br/></p>